-Due to excessive thirst, the body but naturally expels the water as urine.
-Most diabetics lose sleep over the frequent urination.
+Due to excessive thirst, the body naturally expels the water as urine.
+Most diabetics lose sleep over frequent urination.
 Children who fall prey to this disease even begin bed-wetting.

 - Unexplained Weight Change

 The body loses its capacity to heal and fight antigens because of high blood sugar levels.
 The extremities, especially the legs are very susceptible.
 Wounds have a high risk of getting gangrene.
-If you notice your wounds taking time to heal, please show yourself to a doctor.
+If you notice your wounds taking time to heal, please visit a doctor.

 - Skin Infections